SrimanDhanvi/java-tile-game/README.md

 4. Graphics & Rendering: Drawing and updating game elements using Java’s graphics libraries.

 5. Data Structures: Use of arrays, lists, and maps to manage game state efficiently.

+For copyright reasons, character and player images are not included in this repository.
+All code, algorithms, and game logic are fully implemented and functional.
+Placeholder images can be used to run the simulation.